shiham-jamaldeen/Challenge03/README.md

 # Challenge 03 - Password Generator

 ## Purpose
 This is "Challenge 03" of the University of Adelaide Coding Bootcamp.
 The task is to create a random password generator using Javascript.
+The password is generated based on user's input:
+-   Password length (min 8 to max 128 char)
+-   Character types -- Uppercase, Lowercase, Numbers and Special Characters

 ### Technologies used
 - HTML5 and Javascript